monika76five/Data-Confidentiality/README.md

     2. Which scenario is more favorable to an intruder, Scenario \#1 vs Scenario \#2?

 **Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
 Also, write down any questions / comments you have and bring them to class for discussion.**

+## Introduction, Tuesday 2/4/2020

+### To-dos (done before class on 2/4)

+1. Check out the ```CEsample.csv``` file in the datasets folder.
+Read the data dictionary file to explore this dataset.
+Recall that we used this dataset for the topic of Bayesian linear regression in MATH 347.

+2. Among the four variables, can you come up with an order of most sensitive to least sensitive?
+Explain your decision making process.

+3. If you decide to use Bayesian synthesis models to generate synthetic values for ```Income```, what models would you use, and why?
+Please write out the model explicitly.

+4. If you decide to use Bayesian synthesis models to generate synthetic values for ```Expenditure```, what models would you use, and why?
+Please write out the model explicitly.

+5. If you decide to use Bayesian synthesis models to generate synthetic values for ```Rural```, what models would you use, and why?
+Please write out the model explicitly.

+6. If you decide to use Bayesian synthesis models to generate synthetic values for ```Race```, what models would you use, and why?
+Please write out the model explicitly.

+7. What if you think both ```Income``` and ```Rural``` are sensitive and you decide to generate synthetic values for them, what kind of approaches can you come up with?
+If you can, write out the model explicitly.